Intellimint/Intellimint/README.md

 I have a strong track record in **AI-driven business models**, having previously founded and scaled multiple startups, including a **$1M e-commerce company** and an **audiobook distribution platform**.
 My work has directly contributed to **raising over $63,000 for charity** and expanding educational access through **Simple Sci Wiki**, a science knowledge platform with over 5,000 pages.

-In addition, I host **"The AI Revolution Podcast"**, where I break down complex AI topics, cybersecurity threats, and ethical concerns in artificial intelligence.
+In addition, I host **The Neil Fox Show**, where I break down complex AI topics, cybersecurity threats, and ethical concerns in artificial intelligence.

 ## **Current Focus: AI Security & Cyber Defense**
 - **Exposing AI vulnerabilities** in publicly available models, including DeepSeek R1, which generates **malware, social engineering attacks, and adversarial datasets**.